sjinks/ngx_tcpwrappers/README.md

 TCP Wrapper is a host-based networking ACL system, used to filter network access to Internet Protocol servers on Unix-like operating systems such as Linux or BSD.
 It allows host or subnetwork IP addresses, names and/or ident query replies, to be used as tokens on which to filter for access control purposes.
-Details are (here)[http://linux.die.net/man/5/hosts_access]
+Details are [here](http://linux.die.net/man/5/hosts_access).

-TCP Wrappers is very convenient to use for anti-worm protection (e.g., in combination with DenyHosts, BlackHosts, fail2ban), in particular, to defend against HTTP-based scans.
+TCP Wrapper is very convenient to use for anti-worm protection (e.g., in combination with DenyHosts, BlackHosts, fail2ban), in particular, to defend against HTTP-based scans.

 One of the biggests TCP Wrappers advantages are ACL dynamic configuration (deny rules can be added by the